Are you struggling to define your USP?

 After all, public relations has been around, in one form or another, as long as commerce has existed.
 How do you make communications new again?

-This is my challenge to you: If you’re having difficulty carving out your unique position in the marketplace, turn your gaze inward.
+If you’re having difficulty carving out your unique position in the marketplace, turn your gaze inward.

 What are the conventions of your industry?